DaveatCor/Java-Masterclass-2025--130-Hours-of-Expert-Lessons/README.md

     2. No Result is valid vs. No Result is a problem.
     3. Creating an instance of Optional
     4. The downside of Optional
+264. Mastering Stream Terminal Operations Find, Min, Max, Average, and Reduce in Java
+    0. More Terminal Operations
+    1. The Terminal Operations that return Optional